Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 Corleone: Exploring the Birthplace of the Family

 First, a word about the actual Corleone.
 It has become known in real life as the cradle of the Mafia.
-But this only happened after the first Godfather film and the two things were not connected.
+But this really only happened after the first Godfather film.
+Before that, it was just another town with their own mafiosos.

-The Godfather film was like a bizarre prequel to what happened in Sicily during the 1970s, leading in the 1980s to the bloodiest mafia war in the island's history.
-Except that in real life, of course, everything was much more depressing, and not at all glorious.
+The Godfather film was like a bizarre prequel to what happened in Sicily during the 1970s, leading in the 1980s to the bloodiest mafia war in the its history.
+Except that in real life everything was much more depressing, and not at all glorious.

 Together, they escalated the internal struggle within the Cosa Nostra to such a degree that, eventually, the mafiosos turned against their organization.
 The Omerta code was broken.
-The end came in the form of 'maxi trial' that made Judge Giovanne Falcone the legend he is today - in Sicily as elsewhere.
+The end came in the form of 'maxi trial' that made Judge Giovanne Falcone the legend he is today.

 In the Godfather films, the town of Corleone is the hometown of Michael's father, Vito.
 Marlon Brando portrayed him in the first movie and Robert de Niro in the second.